syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 {% endhighlight %}
 {% endtabs %}

+**NOTE**
+  Download demo application from [GitHub](https://github.com/SyncfusionExamples/how-to-load-data-lazily-when-scrolling-reaches-70-in-flutter-datatable-sfdatagrid).

 ## Set height and width of DataGrid based on rows and columns available

 By default, the DataGrid sets its height or width as 300 if its height or width is infinity.
-Users can sets the height or width based on the number of rows or columns available in DataGrid by using the `shrinkWrapRows` or `shrinkWrapColumns` property respectively
+Users can sets the height or width based on the number of rows or columns available in DataGrid by using the `shrinkWrapRows` or `shrinkWrapColumns` property respectively.

 >**NOTE**
        Shrink wrapping is significantly more expensive than setting the height and width manually.